Caleb Martin NBA Playoffs Player Props: Heat vs. Celtics

-Caleb Martin and his Miami Heat teammates hit the court versus the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Sunday.
+Caleb Martin and the rest of the Miami Heat hit the court versus the Boston Celtics in the NBA Playoffs on Tuesday, at 8:30 PM ET.

-In this article we will look at Martin's prop bets, using stats to help you make good selections.
+In this piece we'll examine Martin's stats and trends, helping you with your prop bets.

 Caleb Martin Prop Bets vs. the Celtics